MandyOkoye/First-Report/README.md

 The objective is to generate metrics that could be tracked to identify trends and patterns in the sale of pharmaceutical drugs sold in the pharmacy over time. by analyzing transactional sales data and then visualizeing the data and create dashboards to uncover hidden insights and track the metrics.

-# UNDERSTANDING THE BUISNESS OBJECTIVES AND USER REQUIREMENT.
+# UNDERSTANDING THE BUSINESS OBJECTIVES AND USER REQUIREMENT.

-I dived in to understand the buisness specific requirement and objectives from the buisness problems, i was able to identify key areas to foccus on the buisness questions the buisnesss needs answer to.
+I dived in to understand the business specific requirement and objectives from the business problems, i was able to identify key areas to foccus on the business questions the business need answers to.

-# BUISNESS QUESTIONS
+# BUSINESS QUESTIONS

-Based on the discussions in Step 1, i have defined specific business questions that the dashboard should answer.
+Based on the discussions in Step 1, i have defined specific business problems the dashboard should answer.
 Example questions include:

 What is the overall sales trend for the pharmacy?

 Which drugs have the highest sales revenue?

-Are there any seasonal sales patterns for specific drugs or ATC categories?
+Are there any seasonal sales pattern for specific drugs or ATC category?

 What time of the day has the highest sales?